antshi/constrLasso/README.md

-# ConstrLasso
+# constrLasso

 <!-- badges: start -->
 <!-- badges: end -->

-The package ConstrLasso includes a function for constrained lasso regression and a solution path algorithm as in [Gaines et al. (2018)](http://hua-zhou.github.io/SparseReg/).
+The package constrLasso includes a function for constrained lasso regression and a solution path algorithm as in [Gaines et al. (2018)](http://hua-zhou.github.io/SparseReg/).

 ## Installation